Mutually Assured Destruction - the Prelude to Mutually Assured Security

 It has drawn up its State policy accordingly.

-Russian State policy on use of nuclear weapons is clear.
-The guts of the policy, dated June 2020,is here (my bolding):
+The 2020 Russian State policy on use of nuclear weapons was clear.
+(Note: up to 19th of November 2024, at which date the policy was amended).
+The guts of the policy, dated June 2020, is here (my bolding):

 12. The main military risks that might evolve into military threats (threats of aggression) to the Russian Federation due to changes in the military-political and strategic situation, and that are to be neutralized by implementation of nuclear deterrence, are as follows: